 Co-sponsored by N.C.
 Association of Electric Cooperatives, the grants are available to teachers in area schools for projects that traditional school money does not cover.
 All of North Carolina’s 26 electric Cooperatives participate in the program and to date, the Bright Ideas grant program has awarded more than $12.9 million in grant money to teachers throughout the state to sponsor more than 12,300 projects benefiting more than 2.5 million North Carolina students.
 Since Bright Ideas originated in 1994, Four County has contributed more than $474,760 to local teachers.
 Bright Ideas grant applications are collected each year through mid-September, and winning proposals are selected in a competitive evaluation process by a panel of judges.
 North Carolina K-12 teachers may apply now at ncbrightideas.com.

 Four County EMC serves over 32,500 members in Bladen, Duplin, Pender, Sampson, Columbus and Onslow counties.

-The winning teachers are listed by respective county, along with the amount of funds they received (listed in order of teacher who submitted grant, school, project name and the amount awarded):
+The winning teachers are listed by respective county, along with the amount of funds they received (listed in order of teacher who submitted a grant, school, project name, and the amount awarded):

-- Jessica Croson – Heide Trask HS – Digging for Answers – $714
+- Jessica Croson – Heide Trask High School – Evolving Engagement in Biology – $241.45